Thoughts on Location No 26

 We spend several hours at the Port Arthur Historic Site and then also went to the Coal Mines Historic Site, where coal was mined to support the settlement at Port Arthur and a 30 minutes drive away on the other side of the Tasman peninsular.

-The solitary punishments cells were hard to look at.
+The solitary punishment cells were hard to look at.
 Small and dingy, set beneath a hill, with no light and very little air.
 It must have been an extremely miserable existence for any convict locked behind one of the doors.

 We stayed four nights at the Big4 Port Arthur Holiday Park and I cannot say enough nice things about it.
-From the friendly owners, to the large generous, drive-through sites nestled within a woodland forest, to the on-site fire pits and barbecues and camp kitchen.
+From the friendly owners to the large generous, drive-through sites nestled within a woodland forest, to the on-site fire pits and barbecues and camp kitchen.

 This little Superb Fairywren and his harem of girls would flit in and out, darting all over the place and I’m surprised he stayed still long enough for me to click the camera in his direction.

-The park is only a 20 minute walk from the Port Arthur Historic Site, but we drove the car around the corner.
+The park is only a 20-minute walk from the Port Arthur Historic Site, but we drove the car around the corner.

 After more than five hours of walking around the site, exploring 40 acres of buildings and centuries of history, we were glad we did bring the car.